cytopia/awesome-ci/README.md

 # Optional:
-  --text            # Only scan non-binary files --size            # Only scan non-empty files (greater 0 bytes) --extension       # Only scan files with these file extensions --ignore          # Ignore files/folders
+  --text            # Only scan non-binary files --size            # Only scan non-empty files (greater 0 bytes) --shebang         # Only scan files (shell scripts) that match a certain shebang --extension       # Only scan files with these file extensions --ignore          # Ignore files/folders
   --config          # Specify configuration file